vimc/montagu-config/README.md

 On a first deployment (after bringing down all containers), the order matters.
 You need to bring up `packit` (and `OrderlyWeb` if you are using that) *before* `montagu`, otherwise the proxy will fail to start.

 If you get a gateway error causing packit login to fail, redeploy montagu (or have a go just restarting the proxy container).
+This can happen if you redeploy packit without subsequently restarting montagu.

 Assuming `uat` here: